andrewacashner/hearingfaithms/chapters/chapter-3.md

 The peculiar features of the voice allow Augustine to defend the doctrine that Christ was not "changed" into flesh, but "remained the Son of God" even "having been made the Son of Man."
-[@Augustine:SermonesPL, 1002, Sermo 187, In Natali Domini 4 XXX:
+[@Augustine:SermonesPL, 1002, Sermo 187, In Natali Domini 4:
 "manentem Dei filium, factum hominis filium."]
 The Word of God existed from eternity, Augustine teaches, drawing on his learning in rhetoric and language (as also expressed in his treatise *De